-I find once I finish decluttering my home, I am completely satisfied with what I had let go of and all the space I cleared up!
-I really don’t want to clutter it back up!
+Having a thorough decluttering session is a surefire way in my books to stop needless spending.
+I find once I finish decluttering my home, I am so satisfied with what I had let go of and all the space I cleared up, I really don’t want to clutter it back up!

 Buy Quality the first time

 If you carefully consider a purchase and buy something that will last, you won’t feel that constant desire to upgrade.
 There’s always a time and a place to buy temporary, but generally buying quality will save you money and time in the long run!

 What are some techniques that you use to help you resist the desire to buy?